-In light of Hurricane Sandy and the devastation to families in the Northeast and Thanksgiving coming up, a lot of talk at our dinner table has centered around helping others and being grateful or thankful for what we have.
+In light of Thanksgiving coming up, a lot of talk at our dinner table has centered around helping others and being grateful or thankful for what we have.
 My husband and I frequently talk to the kids about giving back but we always feel like we need to do more and want to find ways to get the kids more involved in activities that help others.

 Writing a check to support a charity is definitely one way to help.
 We always tell the children when we donate money and why we liked that organization.
 Now that our kids are a little older, we choose a charity to support by voting as a family.
 Every year we also buy a Christmas gift for a needy child from the YMCA or our Township’s Giving Trees.
 The kids help us shop to buy the donated items so they see what other families are lacking.
 We also donate money to the World Wildlife Fund every Christmas to support an endangered animal.
 I let each child pick an the animal they want to support.
 Every year before Christmas, we donate our used toys and clothes to charity.
 By making giving a family tradition, doing them consistently, the kids anticipate the activity and actually ask about what they can do to help.